PartyProNL/portfolio-site/README.md

 # Developer Portfolio

 Welcome to my portfolio!
 I use this to showcase some of my previews work, my professional experience and some personality.
 Built using cutting-edge web technologies and designed with a clean and modern aesthetic, this portfolio represents my work as a software developer.
-This is the first version, and knowing myself, definitely not the last.
+This is the ~~first~~ second version, and knowing myself, definitely not the last.

 ![Home-screen](./assets/site.png)